thiagorossener/jekflix-template/_posts/2022-07-30-data-science-projects.md

 > ##### Model Performance Comparison in Whisper AI

 Whisper AI offers a range of models for audio transcription and translation, varying in sizes and capabilities.
 In my project, I conducted a comparative analysis of these models to find the optimal balance between accuracy and speed.
 Specifically, I tested the small, medium, and large models on a 2-minute audio file.
-The small mode, while it was the fastest, it performed badly in accuracy.
+The small model, while it ran the fastest, performed badly in accuracy.
 Conversely, the large model excelled in accuracy with a near-perfect translation but it took about 4 minutes to run, which is double the audio's duration.
 Ultimately, I chose the medium model as it runs significantly faster, completing the task in about 20 seconds.
 Although its accuracy is slightly inferior to the large model, it still delivers a sufficiently accurate translation.

 > ##### Project Enhancements and Future Prospects